syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Font-substituion-word-to-pdf.md

 Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs)
-    'Sets the alternate font when a specified font is not installed in the production environment If args.OrignalFontName = "Arial Unicode MS" Then Select Case args.FontStyle
+    'Sets the alternate font when a specified font is not installed in the production environment If args.OrignalFontName = "Arial Unicode MS" Then 'Sets the alternate font based on the font style.
+        Select Case args.FontStyle
            Case FontStyle.Italic
                args.AlternateFontStream = New FileStream("Arial_italic.TTF", FileMode.Open, FileAccess.Read, FileShare.ReadWrite)